nwhitehead/soundfont-godot/README.md

 -   `gain` which determines total volume, in dB.
 -   `max_voices` which determines how many simultaneous voices can be played (multiple voices may be used for 1 instrument note).
--   `goal_available` which is a ratio of how much buffer the extension will try to keep unused.
+-   `goal_available_ratio` which is a ratio of how much buffer the extension will try to keep unused.

 To get a note to play, you need create a `SoundFontPlayer` node and setup the